chisui/dakka/thesis/main.md

 # Introduction

 The goal of this thesis is to create an Actor framework, simlar to akka for Haskell.
-It should be possible to reason about a actor system without having to run it to ensure some safty assumtions.
-To achieve this I will leverage some of haskells dependent typing features.
-It should also be possible to easily test actor implementations without creating a full actor system.

-## Goals

-I want to create an actor framework for Haskell that leverages the typesystem to provide safety where possible.
-The main area where the typesystem can be helpfull is by ensuring that only messages can be sent that are can be handled by the recieving actor.
-It should ideally be possible for the user to add further constraints on messages and actors or other parts of the system.

-Runtime components of this actor framework should be serializable if at all possible to provide.
-Serializabillity is very desirable since it aids debugging, auditing, distribution and resilience.
-Debugging and auditing are aided since we could store relevant parts of the system to further review them.
-If we can sore the state of the system we can also recover by simply restoring a previous system state or parts of it.
-These states could then also be sent to different processes or machines to migrate actors from one node to another.
+Haskell gives us many tools in its typesystem that together with Haskells purly functional nature enables us to formulate stricter constraints on actor systems.
+To formulate this I will leverage some of Haskells dependent typing features.
+Another focus of this reimplementation is the testabillity of code written using the framework.

+I will show that leveraging Haskells advantages can be used to create an akka like actor framework that enables the user to express many constraints inside the typesystem itself that have to be done through documentation in akka.
+I will also show that this approach has some downsides that mostly relate to the maturity of Haskells dependent typing features.

 # Thechnical considerations

 ## Language choice

+Even though the usage of Haskell was a hard requirement from the start I will demonstrate why it is arguably the best choice as well.

+Akka is written in Scala which is a multipardigm language with a heavy functional leaning mostly running on the Java Virtual Machine (JVM).
+Scala tries to aid integration with existing code written that runs on the JVM.
+Since most of the code written for the JVM is written in Java Scala has to integrate well with its imperative, object oriented nature.
+Haskell in contrast does not compromises its purly functional features for integration purposes.
+Using a purely functional language we can relie more heavily on the typesystem which is essentially a prerequisite for dependent typing.

-I chose haskell as a language since it is the most widely used language that facillitates dependent typing.
-There are other languages like `agda` and `idris` but they don't provide what we need.
+Haskell is the most widely used language that facillitates dependent typing.
+Scala also has support for dependent typing but not beeing purly functional somewhat dimishes that fact.
+There are other purly functional languages like `agda` and `idris` that support dependent typing but they have limiting factors that let Haskell still be the best choice.

 - `agda` is rarely used as an acutal runtime system but rather as a proof assistent, so creating a realworld, distributed system with it is not feasable.
 - `idris` would be a good fit for dependent typing, an even better one than Haskell even since depend types are supported natively instead through language extension.
 The language itself seems to be a little immature at the current time though, especially the library ecosystem is extremly sparse.